If you own a female puppy who hasn’t quite reached adolescents, enjoy every moment. It’s kind of a honeymoon, a gift, without controversy.

 Once your sweet little puppy reaches sexual maturity, well lets face it, your nothing more than a Madam at a brothel!
 Home Sweet Home.

 With female dogs, often times referred to as ‘bitches’, conversations are endless on whether to spay young or wait through a heat cycle or two.
 There are some really great studies out there on why you should wait, for growth, behavior, and development reasons, but I do understand why some people choose to spay young.
-Going through a heat cycle with a female dog is not for the faint of heart, and like one of our clients recently said, “it’s only something a gynecologist can appreciate”.
+Going through a heat cycle with a female dog is not for the faint of heart, it takes understanding, planning, meticulous management, and some down time each year from regular activities.

 If you know you don’t have good management skills, you really like going to off leash areas, and you want your dog around unknown dogs on a daily basis, spaying is a good option.
-It is recommended to not spay earlier than 6-8 months though.
+It is recommended to not spay earlier than 6-8 months though, and even that might be young.

 So what exactly is the Canine Reproductive Cycle and what can you expect?
 It’s actually super cool, and more involved than you might think.